Murasso/emotion-recoginition/README.md

 - Various machine learning-related libraries are listed, including TensorFlow, scikit-learn, PyTorch, etc.
 - Be cautious with `git clone` using SSH, as it requires SSH keys.
 - Make sure the specified library versions are compatible.
+- if you press capture on the app, the image taken from your webcam gets stored in application/image folder.
+Make sure you have image folder in application directory.
 Feel free to reach out if you have any questions!